josephbeuysmum/Dertisch/README.md

 		}
 	}

-The `worn_closet` property in a model class or an interactor or a presenter needs the `key` property (an `NSUUID().uuidString` string generated at runtime) from its accompanying `key_ring` property to access the properties stored within it, and because `key_ring` is a private property, only the owning struct - `SomeInteractor` in the above example, say - can access them.
+The `worn_closet` property in a model class, interactor, or presenter needs the `key` property* from its accompanying `key_ring` property to access the properties stored within it, and because `key_ring` is a private property, only the owning struct - `SomeInteractor` in the above example, say - can access it.

+* *a `NSUUID().uuidString` generated at runtime.*

 A boilerplate `Filzanzug` ViewController looks like this: